GU-CLASP/language-and-perception/masters-projects.md

 ## Forthcoming

 - Viktoria Filippatou.
 Finding meaning in a haystack: On How Vision and Language Models Process Figurative Language.
 Masters in language technology (mlt), 30 hec, Department of Philosophy, Linguistics and Theory of Science (FLOV), University of Gothenburg, Gothenburg, Sweden.
-Supervisor: Simon Dobnik. [full text]().
+Supervisor: Simon Dobnik. [full text]() comging soon.

 ## Recently completed